grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 - Delete the interfaces (and possibly services too)
 - Deregister them from dependency injection (can't inject an interface that doesn't exist)

 And that's all of it!
 Well, almost all of it, I've actually kept the repository interface as when it comes to testing, being able to mock and change your data storage to return whatever state is required for the test.
-While this seem counter intuitive, I think the only place where keeping interfaces around is in areas of Input/Output (IO) such as network requests or database access, as this allows you to make your unit tests isolateable.
+While this seem counter intuitive, I think the only place where keeping interfaces around is necessary is in areas of Input/Output (IO) such as network requests or database access, as this allows you to make your unit tests isolateable.

-So with this in mind, at this point in the testing, we are going to start with a average time of _167.4ms_ (all shall be relvealed why this number differs from the previous number later).
+So with this in mind, at this point in the testing, we are going to start with a average time of `167.4ms` (all shall be revealed why this number differs from the previous number later).
 So what do we gain by completing all this work and effort?

-_162.8_
+`162.8ms`

-That's a difference of about _4.6ms_.
+That's a difference of about `4.6ms`.
 If you prefer a percentage-based approach, that's about a 2.7% speedup in performace from removing these.
 Why would this be the case?
 Well lets think about a few points.

 - Interfaces, by their very nature, do not know what they are calling
   - Imagine you are trying to optimize the kitchen of your favourite restaurant when you don't know what staff or cookware, or appliances they have.